Azure-Samples/ms-identity-docs-code-javascript/protect-function-app/README.md

 ## About the code

 This Azure Function is an anonymous HTTP trigger written in Node.js and uses the built-in [Authentication and authorization in Azure Functions](https://docs.microsoft.com/azure/app-service/overview-authentication-authorization) feature to offload fundamental JWT access token validation.
 Requests that make it through the built-in authentication feature of Azure Functions are then routed to the Node.js code, which applies additional access token validation checking for a specific scope.
+This Node.js code makes use of the 'jsonwebtoken' module to decode the token so the contents of the token can be used for authorization purposes.

 - A missing or invalid (expired, wrong audience, etc) token will result in a `401` response.
 (Handled by Azure Functions authentication)
 - An otherwise valid token without the proper scope will result in a 403 response.
 - A valid token with the proper scope of `Greeting.Read` will result in the "Hello, world" message.

 ### Running locally